rohiii3/new_learnings/README.md

-This is for rohini's contributions to the RL project.
+This is where i post my regular new learnings about programming , machine learning,  maths and stat